 These rifts have intensified as the Commission prepares to appoint a successor to former CEO Dr Nancy Macharia, a process now underway amid a court challenge over the legality of the recruitment.

-It is widely understood that the current TSC Chairperson, Dr Jamleck Muturi, is fronting one of the candidates in the name of Gabriel Mathenge, the Commission’s Head of Operations.
+It is widely understood that the current TSC Chairperson, Dr Jamleck Muturi, is fronting one of the candidates who is a senior director at the Commission Secretariat.

-The Head of Operations portfolio was created outside the Commission’s formal structure by the former TSC CEO, Dr Nancy Macharia in what is perceived as her succession strategy.
-Mathenge, who was previously Dr Macharia’s personal assistant, was promoted to head this docket despite strong resistance from some commissioners, protests which Dr Macharia is said to have brushed off and implemented all the same.
+This director is heading a portfolio that was created outside the Commission’s formal structure by the former TSC CEO, Dr Nancy Macharia in what is perceived as her succession strategy.
+The man who was previously Dr Macharia’s most trusted ally was promoted to head this docket despite strong resistance from some commissioners, protests which Dr Macharia is said to have brushed off and implemented all the same.

 One camp hosts the conservertists while the other is pro-reform of the architecture of the Commission.
-The former are understood to be largely sympathetic to the former CEO, Dr. Macharia and are rooting for Mathenge to take the helm of TSC, the largest employer in the country.
-The latter is however more aligned to having a competitive process that will ensure a transparent and accountable process.
+The former are understood to be largely sympathetic to the former CEO, Dr. Macharia and are rooting for the said director who used to call the shots during the tenure of the former boss to take the helm of TSC, the largest employer in the country.
+The latter group is however more aligned to having a competitive process that will ensure a transparent and accountable process.

-So bad are the tensions among the two camps that some TSC programmes were nearly sabotaged in the process.
+So bad are the tensions among the two camps that some crucial TSC programmes are nearly collapsing in the process.

-For instance, during the recent transition of teachers’ medical insurance from Minet to SHA, the Chairman is alleged to have given a wide berth to the crucial assignment leaving some senior commission officials and some commissioners to battle in their own.
+For instance, during the recent transition of teachers’ medical insurance from Minet to SHA, the Chairman is alleged to have given a wide berth to the important exercise leaving it to some senior commission officials and commissioners to sort themselves out.

-This situation is said to have forced Mitei to seek support from other Government offices to implement the presidential directive that required teachers to be transfered to SHA by December 1, 2025.
-The snub by Muturi and his apparatchicks has raised many questions at the TSC headquarters and high Government offices about their independence of some of the commissioners on the award of tenders.
+This situation is said to have created a crisis of some huge proportions forcing Mitei to desperately seek support from other Government offices to implement the presidential directive that required teachers to be transfered to SHA by December 1, 2025.
+The snub by Muturi and his apparatchicks raised many questions at the TSC headquarters and high Government offices about their independence in the award of lucrative tenders at the commission.

 READ ALSO: